 Students are expected to stay with their Faculty Advisor throughout the program.
-In rare circumstances, a student who needs to change to another Advisor is expected to discuss the change with the assigned Advisor and secure the approval of the new Advisor before consulting with the MCRP Program Chair for final approval.
-Students also need to get the faculty signatures on the Change of Advisor form.
+In rare circumstances, a student who needs to change to another Advisor should discuss the change with their assigned Advisor and secure the approval of the new Advisor before consulting with the MCRP Program Chair for final approval.
+Once the change is approved by the MCRP Program Chair, the student should notify the Graduate Administrator.

 Expectations of Advisors